bcyphers/notelock/README.md

 - Summary: `notelock -l [book name]` will list all the days for which there are entries, along with the number of entries for each day.

+- RemoteLock: Have a web server which allows secure, per-user storage and retrieval of notes.

 #### Implementation:
 - Each day stored in a file, YYYY-MM-DD